Half Moon Bay, California: 2023 mass shootings

 On January 23, 2023, mass shootings occurred in Half Moon Bay.
 A spree killer opened fire at two farms with a semi-automatic pistol, killing seven people and critically injuring an eighth person.
 A 66-year-old suspect was taken into custody after he arrived in his SUV at the parking lot of the sheriff's office substation.

-2024 blocking of affordable housing
+2024 blocking of low-income housing

 In 2024, Half Moon Bay politicians were criticized by California Governor Gavin Newsom for repeatedly delaying approval of a 40-unit apartment building for senior farmworkers.
 Newsom threatened to take legal steps against the city if they continued stalling on the housing.
 Half Moon Bay Commissioner Rick Hernandez said that they were resistant to approving the senior farmworker housing because "we love the character of our small-town community" claiming that once this proposal is approved, it will trigger more requests for other constructions.